The man who defined luxury and set the gold standards for Indian hotels (IANS Obituary) - www.lokmattimes.com

 Jay Rathore, who oversaw the turnaround, still remembers with amazement his employer's phenomenal memory for details, including the exact locations of the hotel's original load-bearing beams.

-Oberoi's message was as clear as daylight: Do not follow your competion; instead, define the competition.
+Oberoi's message was as clear as daylight: Do not follow your competition; instead, define the competition.

 He had made this point once to Keswani, who was recounting to him once how he, as a mere rooms division manager, had overheard him berating senior managers for the way food preparations had been garnished during a promotion at Harrods London.